Martin Luther King Day is observed on the third Monday of January every year in the US.

 - On December 5, 1955, King led the Montgomery Bus Boycott Campaign.
 During this campaign, King was arrested and his house bombed.
 The campaign lasted for 385 days which ended racial segregation.

-- On 1957, King and other Civil Rights Activists founded Southern Christian Leadership Conference (SCLC) for the churches to conduct nonviolent protests in the wake of civil rights movement reforms.
+- In 1957, King and other Civil Rights Activists founded the Southern Christian Leadership Conference (SCLC) for the churches to conduct nonviolent protests in the wake of civil rights movement reforms.

-- On September 20, 1958, King narrowly escaped from death when a mentally ill black women stabbed king chest with the letter opener.
-King was operated in emergency and remained hospitalized for many weeks.
+- On September 20, 1958, King narrowly escaped from death when mentally ill black women stabbed the king’s chest with the letter opener.
+King was operated in an emergency and remained hospitalized for many weeks.

 - In 1958, King published his book “Stride towards Freedom”.

 - In 1959, King published a short book “The Measure of A Man”.

 - King and his followers traveled to India In February 1959, met prime minister Jawaharlal Nehru and had a discussion with the followers of Mahatma Gandhi, who realized the importance of the Gandhian concept of peaceful noncompliance.

 - January 30, 1961, Dexter Scott born, the third child and second son of King.

 - On December 16, 1961, King was arrested when he took part in the Albany Movement.